How does AEO differ from traditional SEO

 AEO vs SEO: What’s the Actual Difference?

-• AEO: Gets content selected by AI systems as direct answers
+• AEO: Having content chosen by AI systems to serve as direct answers

 2. Search Experience

-• SEO: Focuses on keyword density and readability
+• SEO: Content focused on maintaining a certain level of keyword density and readability

 4. Discovery vs. Delivery

-• AEO: Helps answer find users, often skipping the click
+• AEO: Assists in finding users, often without a click

 Why AEO Is Gaining Ground